 Indeed, the word of God is living and effective, sharper than any two-edged sword, penetrating even between soul and spirit, joints and marrow, and able to discern reflections and thoughts of the heart.
 No creature is concealed from him, but everything is naked and exposed to the eyes of him to whom we must render an account."
 Heb.
 4:12,13

 Purification.
 A word that sets me trembling if I'm being honest.
 I like it... but hate it.
 I'm glad God cares enough about us to do this for us... though I have to admit that it is painful at times.
-Especially when He is dredging up the muck from the unconscious mind, the "stuff" that's below our immediate level of awareness.
+Especially when He is dredging up muck from the past, the "stuff" that you are unaware is deeply hindering you and keeping you from progressing spiritually.

 It goes something like this: